AljanScholtens/taiga-boilerplate/README.md

 Thanks
 ---------------------
-Taiga was inspired by these awesome people; Miller Medeiros, Paul Irish, Olav Bjorkoy and Emil Loer.
+Taiga was inspired by these awesome people: Miller Medeiros, Paul Irish, Olav Bjorkoy and Emil Loer.
 If you have any questions or suggestions, e-mail me at aljan@studiowolf.nl or ask it on github.